I'm a newbie

 Welcome to the group.

-How many times a day are you emptying your bag?
-How long has it been since surgery, as output is usually more loose for a time afterward until you get back to eating a normal diet?
-Has your consultant or stoma nurse advised on any medications to slow the output down?
+How many times a day are you emptying your bag, how long since surgery as output is usually more loose for a time after until you get back to eating a normal diet, and has your consultant/stoma nurse advised on any meds to slow output down?

-Avoid drinking too much plain water; add some orange squash or something similar to it, and maybe drink Dioralyte (Boots makes their version of it, which is slightly cheaper) or make your own St Marks or Oxford solution.
+Avoid drinking too much plain water; add some orange squash or something similar to it, and maybe drink Dioralyte (Boots make their version of it, it's slightly cheaper) or make your own St Marks or Oxford solution.

 Gray Logo for MeetAnOstoMate